News and Events

 The ‘edge’ (literal and figurative) can act as a draw.
 This interest may attach to concrete landscapes (such as coasts, mountains, the borders between productive land and wilderness, the outskirts of cities) or to changes in nature such as the loss of habitat or species; or may involve exploration of mental ‘edginess’.
 In emotional terms the ‘edge’ suggests loss, isolation, destitution, marginalisation by others, or perhaps old age, illness, the end of life.
 It can also mean unusual, eye-opening, ‘spiritual’ experiences.
 These can be hard to express, inducing some writers to consider ‘edgier’ techniques (a different use of language, or layout on the page), which may or may not succeed.

-The festival is online again this time, with three tuors exploring the theme in a variety of ways – Helen Ivory, Jacqueline Saphra and Sarah Westcott.
-The Thursday afternoon Open Mic* event will begin with readings from winners in the annual poetry competition: (1st prizes) Kathy Miles & Jenny Hamlett and (2nd & 3rd prizes) Justina Hart & Pat Marum.
-The Friday afternoon one will begin with Guest Poet readings by Patricia Brody, Jenna Plewes, Belinda Singleton and Anne Stewart, who are all Second Light members with new collections.
+The festival took place online, with three tuors exploring the theme – Helen Ivory, Jacqueline Saphra and Sarah Westcott.
+Our Guest Poets at the Open Mic readings included winners in the annual poetry competition: Kathy Miles & Jenny Hamlett, Justina Hart & Pat Marum, and Second Light members with new collections: Patricia Brody, Jenna Plewes, Belinda Singleton and Anne Stewart.

 back to top